CFP deadline extended to Wednesday 26 October 2022

 - the intersection of discussion of Indigenous sovereignty alongside environmental issues

 - climate, media and the 2020-? pandemic

 - the meeting places between the natural and the mediated

 - the impacts of media practice/research on the environment

 - media materialism (which can incorporate elements of many of the above)

-At the time of this CFP (late March ‘22), we are planning to run the symposium predominantly on-campus at RMIT University, Melbourne.
+The symposium will run on-campus at RMIT University, Melbourne.
 Regional, interstate, and international presenters are — of course — welcome to attend in-person, but there will be a remote attendance/presentation option available.

 Presentations can be completed papers, works-in-progress, screenings of creative practice research (draft or completed), performances, poster/discussion-style sessions, or something else entirely — up to a maximum of 20 minutes per presentation.
 A mixture of presentation styles and content is part of what has made eco_media successful in the past — so feel free to pitch us something new!
 Full panel proposals (x 3 presenters) are also welcome.